Update: ‘2023 production date update’ section updated.

 The Tesla Cybertruck features a polarizing design that has remained one of its most debated aspects since day one.
 Though Tesla has suggested revising the wedge-shaped pickup’s design for production, we doubt it plans to make significant changes.
 Setting a new benchmark for quirky pickup design, the Cybertruck is not as unique as most think.
 USPTO design patent application shows similarities to several classic and early 2000s models.
 Tesla has cited designs of classic sports cars, a funky off-roader, and even an aerodynamic pickup bed cover look in the Cybertruck’s design patent application, as per a report from electrek.co.

 Tesla will use Italian company Idra’s Giga Press 9000t, a 9,000-ton giga press, to build the cast bodies of the Cybertruck, Musk confirmed on Twitter on June 1, 2022.
 Like in the Model Y, the company may use single-piece front and rear castings in the Cybertruck.
-Giga castings can help automakers deliver to enhance the NVH levels, reduce the weight, increase the driving, and improve the safety of vehicles.
+Giga castings can help automakers deliver to enhance the NVH levels, reduce weight, increase driving range, and improve the safety of vehicles.
 In addition to making the vehicle better, they can also make their manufacturing simpler and space-efficient.

 On the large wiper, rear-axle steering & prototypes